Personal life of Gene Roddenberry: Star Trek and divorce

 As work began on "The Cage", Barrett and Roddenberry's relationship was out in the open, and they invited Solow to join them for drinks.
 He turned them down and tried to talk Roddenberry out of continuing with the affair, but was pushed on the issue as Roddenberry wanted to discuss casting Barrett in Star Trek as Number One.
 Solow spoke to NBC's executives about it, who were shocked as they remembered Barrett as Roddenberry's girlfriend from her time on set during filming of The Lieutenant.
 Deciding not to upset Roddenberry during the early stages of production, they agreed to the casting.

 After "The Cage" failed to lead to a series, a second pilot, entitled "Where No Man Has Gone Before" was produced.
 Andrea Dromm was cast as Yeoman Smith.
 Director James Goldstone overheard Roddenberry telling someone that Dromm had been specifically hired because he wanted to have sex with her.
 She later said that she never had a problem with him, and thought he was "a nice man".
 Stories of sexually related pranks began to spread among the crew, one involving the new story editor, John D. F. Black.
-Roddenberry had asked him to interview a new actress, who promptly came onto Black, stripping down to her underwear before sliding onto his lap.
+Roddenberry had asked him to interview a new actress, who promptly came on to Black, stripping down to her underwear before sliding onto his lap.
 At that point, Roddenberry burst in demanding to know what was going on – the woman was Barrett.

-By the opening weeks of Star Trek, Roddenberry and Barrett had an apartment together near to Desilu Studios where the series was filmed, leading Jerry Sohl to believe that Roddenberry was already in the process of divorcing his wife.
+By the opening weeks of Star Trek, Roddenberry and Barrett had an apartment together near Desilu Studios where the series was filmed, leading Jerry Sohl to believe that Roddenberry was already in the process of divorcing his wife.
 He created the role of Christine Chapel for her, but felt that she needed to be hidden from the NBC executives.
 So she dyed her hair blonde, and used the name "Majel Barrett" instead of "M. Leigh Hudec" as she had in "The Cage".
 This was unsuccessful and the executives recognised her immediately.
 Barrett was not the only woman that Roddenberry was involved with during the production of the series, and he boasted to crew members about "late night casting sessions" with potential actresses, and once asked producer Robert H. Justman to cover for him by telling his wife that they were working late when in fact Solow was heading home to his family.
 The other producers sought to ignore Roddenberry's ongoing dalliances, but Justman drew a line at acting as his alibi.